pierangeloc/grafter/README.md

 ### Create other components and use shapeless

-If a component depends on other components.
-Its `Reader` instance depends on its dependencies `Reader` instances.
-Since this is all recursive and automatable thanks to Shapeless we can write this
+If a component depends on other components, its `Reader` instance depends on its dependencies `Reader` instances.
+Thanks to Shapeless we can derive `Reader` instances of a component given that the `Reader` for its sub-components are available as `implicit`.

 ```scala